 In order to help you understand the rules that regulate search warrants...and the defenses that apply to them...our California warrants attorneys will provide a comprehensive guide to California search warrants by addressing the following topics:

 If after reading this article, you have additional questions, we invite you to contact us.
-Also visit our related pages on California arrest warrants, California bench warrants and the use of police informants.
+Also visit our related pages on California arrest warrants, California bench warrants, the use of police informants and motions to reveal the identity of confidential informants.

-Although a search warrant is issued on behalf of the state (that is, by the prosecuting agency), the judge actually issues and signs it.3 The purpose of having a judge issue the warrant...instead of the police or a prosecutor...is to ensure that a neutral, detached individual evaluates the circumstances.4
+Although a search warrant is issued on behalf of the state (that is, by the prosecuting agency), the judge actually issues and signs it.
+1 2 3 The purpose of having a judge issue the warrant...instead of the police or a prosecutor...is to ensure that a neutral, detached individual evaluates the circumstances.4

 But before the judge can sign off, two requirements must be met: the judge must reasonably believe (1) that a crime has been committed, and (2) that evidence of that crime is likely to be found in the place(s) described in the search warrant.5 If the facts presented in the warrant application are convincing, the judge must sign and issue the search warrant.6